shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

 ### Review
 In this lab, you have completed:
-- Creating an entitlement for your user
+- Create an entitlement for your user
-- Adding Channels to the entitlement and Tested the Entitlement
+- Add Channels to the entitlement and Tested the Entitlement
-- Creating Entitlement Templates and Tested the Entitlement
+- Create Entitlement Templates and Tested the Entitlement
 - Holiday Schedule and Customer Service Schedule
-- Creating and testing Service Level Agreement and settings
+- Create and testing Service Level Agreement and settings

 ### **Proceed with the next Lab.**